FassihShah/CodePilot-VSCode/README.md

 3. Search for: `CodePilot-AI`
 4. Click **Install** or [Install directly from Marketplace](https://marketplace.visualstudio.com/items?itemName=Fassih.codepilot-ai)
 5. Reload VS Code

+Note: The demo backend is temporarily deployed for testing purposes and may not always be available.

 ### 🚀 Using CodePilot